Christi Craddick

 Christi Leigh Craddick (born July 1, 1970) is an American politician.
 She is one of three members of the Railroad Commission of Texas, the elected regulatory body over oil, natural gas, utilities, and surface mining first established in 1891.
-After winning re-election for Railroad Commissioner in 2024, Craddick announced in March 2025 her decision to run for Texas Comptroller in the 2026 election.
+The commission ended all controls over railroads in 2005 but is still known as the "Railroad Commission" for historical reasons.
 She is a Republican.
-The commission ended all controls over railroads in 2005 but is still known as the "Railroad Commission" for historical reasons.

-A native of Midland, Texas, Craddick won her seat in the general election held on November 6, 2012.
+A native of Midland, Texas, Craddick has served as Railroad Commissioner since 2012.
+After winning re-election for a third term in 2024, Craddick announced in March 2025 her decision to run for Texas Comptroller in the 2026 election.
+Craddick was ultimately unsuccessful, being defeated in the primary election by Don Huffines.

 Background

 Craddick's father is State Representative Tom Craddick, a Midland businessman who was the Speaker of the Texas House of Representatives from 2003 to 2009.
 Craddick has one daughter.
 She is Roman Catholic.

 Craddick graduated from Midland High School, obtained her undergraduate degree from the University of Texas at Austin, and received her Juris Doctor from the University of Texas School of Law.

 Christi Craddick and her father have ownership interests in hundreds of oil and gas leases in the state, with a value of over $20 million.
-Craddick receives royalties of more than $2 million per year for brokering extraction lease sales, which are potential conflicts of interest as she sits regulates the state's oil industry.
+Craddick receives royalties of more than $2 million per year for brokering extraction lease sales, which are potential conflicts of interest as she regulates the state's oil industry.
 Craddick has voted on the Commission on several issues affecting companies in which she has a financial interest.
 Texas does not have a law against Railroad Commission members deriving money from regulated companies.

-Election as Railroad Commissioner
+Railroad Commissioner

 2012 primary

 Craddick's path to victory surged in the Republican runoff election held on July 31, 2012, when she easily defeated then State Representative Warren Chisum of Pampa in Gray County in the Texas Panhandle.
 Chisum is a former state legislative lieutenant of Tom Craddick.
 In that same election, most of the attention had focused not on the Craddick-Chisum race but on conservative Ted Cruz, who defeated Lieutenant Governor David Dewhurst for the Republican nomination to succeed U.S. Senator Kay Bailey Hutchison.
 Craddick raised triple the campaign contributions of Chisum, more than $1 million compared to $375,000, but Chisum had access to another $600,000 that he had accumulated earlier as a legislator.
 Craddick enjoyed the support of such wealthy donors as the entrepreneur James R. Leininger of San Antonio and the late homebuilder Bob J. Perry of Houston.

 Craddick polled 589,211 votes (60 percent); Chisum, 396,858 ballots (40 percent).